 New credit makes up 10% of your credit score.
 Too many recent credit inquiries can also have a negative affect on your credit score.

 To improve your credit score, try to do all your interest rate shopping in a short period of time.
 For example, if you are shopping for a mortgage or car loan, try to do it all in the span of a couple weeks instead of dragging it out over months.
-Checking your own credit score will not have a negative impact on your scores if you get a copy of your credit score from an authorized agency such as the three major credit bureaus – Equifax, Experian, and TransUnion, or from MyFICO.com where you can get all three at reports once.
+Checking your own 3 free credit scores will not have a negative impact on your scores if you get a copy of your credit score from an authorized agency such as the three major credit bureaus – Equifax, Experian, and TransUnion, or from MyFICO.com where you can get all three at reports once.
 MyFICO is also the company that created the FICO credit score.

 It is important to note that it is OK to open new lines of credit if you need to reestablish your credit history, just be sure to pay off your new loans on time.
 Try to limit the number of new credit accounts you open in a short time period.